-- Refresher training was made available to all RSWG members through the publication of training materials on the RSWG website. - Yakima County Water Resources is in the process of revising the training curriculum for office staff, O&M staff, facilities staff, and First Responders.
-Planning on rolling out the new training in summer and fall of 2024.
+- Refresher training was made available to all RSWG members through the publication of training materials on the RSWG website. - Yakima County Water Resources is working with the Washington Stormwater Center and several other jurisdictions to develop a new virtual training tool for office staff, O&M staff, facilities staff, and First Responders.
+The new training course is due to be introduced at MUNICON 2025.